-Based on our preclinical results, we believe that specific inhibition of $TGF\beta 1$ may have a significant impact on the treatment of patients in certain oncology settings.
+We believe that specific inhibition of $TGF\beta 1$ may have a significant impact on the treatment of patients in certain oncology settings.

-For example, multiple published peer-reviewed studies have implicated TGF β signaling in primary resistance to CPI therapies.
 Immune checkpoints are cellular mechanisms that act as a brake on the immune system, and expression of these proteins in the tumor microenvironment creates an immunosuppressive environment that allows tumor cells to evade being killed by the immune system.
 Immune checkpoint proteins, such as PD-1/PD-L1, have therefore become key therapeutic targets in the tumor microenvironment.
 By inhibiting these proteins, the brakes on the immune system are released, allowing the T cells to kill the cancer cells.
-There are currently multiple approved immunotherapies that target the PD-1/PD-L1 pathway, including pembrolizumab, marketed as Keytruda®, nivolumab, marketed as Opdivo®, and atezolizumab, marketed as Tecentriq®.
+There are currently multiple approved checkpoint inhibitor therapies that target the PD-1/PD-L1 pathway.

-A significant proportion of patients, in many cases the majority, fail to respond to checkpoint inhibition because they have what appears to be a pre-existing, or primary, resistance to immunotherapy.
+A significant proportion of patients, in many cases the majority, fail to respond to these checkpoint inhibitor therapies, because they have what appears to be a pre-existing, or primary, resistance to immunotherapy.
 Other patients' cancers appear to initially respond but subsequently progress.
-Gene expression analysis of pre-treatment melanoma tumors identified multiple $TGF\beta$ -related signaling signatures associated with pre-existing or primary resistance to anti-PD1 antibody therapy.
+In many human cancers, $TGF\beta$ signaling is associated with lack of response to PD(L)-1 blockade, particularly in patients with tumors harboring an immune excluded phenotype (i.e., CD8+T cells present in nearby stroma but excluded from the tumor parenchyma).
+Gene expression analysis of pre-treatment melanoma tumors identified multiple $TGF\beta$ -related signaling signatures associated with pre-existing or primary resistance to anti-PD-(L)1 antibody therapy.
 Similarly, it has also been reported that retrospective pathway analysis of tumor samples from an atezolizumab bladder cancer trial identified the $TGF\beta$ pathway as a major determinant of primary resistance to atezolizumab.

-The combination of atezolizumab with an anti- $TGF\beta$ antibody in the mouse EMT6 syngeneic breast tumor model, increased the number of complete responses to 70%, from 10% and 0% with treatment by atezolizumab or the anti- $TGF\beta$ antibody alone, respectively.
-Our analysis of publicly available human tumor data has identified $TGF\beta1$ as the predominant $TGF\beta$ isoform expressed in many human tumors, in particular for those cancers, such as bladder, lung and melanoma, where CPI therapies are already approved.
+Our analysis of publicly available human tumor data has identified $TGF\beta 1$ as the predominant $TGF\beta$ isoform expressed in many solid tumors.